postmanlabs/open-technologies-docs/CONTRIBUTING.md

 1. Check out the `develop` branch: `git checkout develop`
 1. Run `npm install` to add all dependencies.
 1. Create a new branch for your work based on develop: `git checkout -b <YOUR BRANCH NAME>` Your branch name should be something descriptive of the changes you wish to make, and can include the issue number this change is associated with.
 Example: `feature/1234-update-json-schema-docs`
 1. Make your changes.
-The  Open Technologies Doc's documentation is built from the `.md` files in the `/src/pages/docs` folder of the repo.
+The Open Technologies documentation is built from the `.md` files in the `/src/pages/docs` folder of the repo.
 1. Check your files are valid markdown by running `npm run test:mdlint` and resolve any errors.
 1. When you're ready to apply your changes, push your changed files to your forked repo:
     * `git add <FILENAMES OF CHANGED FILES>`